 This is the second dessert of the Thanksgiving weekend.
 I made this mostly for my sisters, who adore apple crumble.
 This dessert is very easy to do, which is a big plus.
 It is also one of those desserts that tastes way better than it looks.
 When the crumble came out of the oven I was quite surprised as I found that it wasn’t very appetizing.
 Frankly, I didn’t think it looked very good.
 Nonetheless, I offered it to my sisters and they were adamant that it is excellent and one of the best desserts I have ever made.
 Doubtful, I had a piece myself and was happily surprised.
 Apple crumble + cookie… who would’ve thought (well Anna, obviously!) ?
 It was delicious!!
 It is hard to explain, I guess it’s just something you have to try yourself.
 I can at least tell you that if you like apple crumble and you like cookies, you will love this.
 Truly a great combination.

 - 6 cups peeled and sliced apples (about 5 apples) such as Granny Smith, Cortland, etc.

 - 1 recipe Basic Brown Sugar Cookie Dough

 - Toss the apples with the brown sugar and 1/2 teaspoon of the cinnamon.
 Spread them in an 8-cup baking dish.

 - Prepare the cookie dough recipe and stir in the additional 1/2 teaspoon of ground cinnamon into the dough.

 - Crumble the pieces of the cookie dough over the apples, making sure to leave gaps here and there to leave room for the dough to expand.

-- Bake the crumble for 35-40 minutes, until the top of the crumble has become a golden color and the bottom is cooked.
+- Bake the crumble for 35-40 minutes, until the top of the crumble has become a golden colour and the bottom is cooked.
 Let the crumble cool for 15 minutes before serving.